Server-Eye/helpers/NewSensorhubsLastXDays/Readme.md

 # NewSensorhubsLastXDays.ps1

-Creates an excel file with a report of all Avira Sensors with status "Still not initialized" for all customers
+Get a Excel File of all created Sensorhub and OCC-Connector in the last x Days.

 ## Call
 ```powershell